surendranath-wissen/tempdata/ai docs/1_lms_common_lib.md

-I'll analyze the LMS-Common library in detail to explain its architecture, patterns, and how it provides shared domain models and common functionality across the entire application.

-[3 tools called]

-Now let me examine the domain models:

-[8 tools called]

-Now let me examine how the LMS-Common library is used throughout the application:

-[1 tool called]

-Now let me search for specific model usage:

-[1 tool called]

-Now let me examine specific component usage:

-[2 tools called]

-Now let me examine how the models are used in business services:

-[2 tools called]

-Now let me examine the package.json and configuration files:

-[3 tools called]

 # 🔍 **Detailed Analysis: LMS-Common Library Architecture**

 Based on my comprehensive analysis, here's a detailed explanation of the LMS-Common library, its architecture, patterns, and how it provides shared domain models and common functionality across the entire application.